TheWover/DKMC/README.md

 Presentation on how it works internally can be found here: https://github.com/Mr-Un1k0d3r/DKMC/blob/master/DKMC%20presentation%202017.pdf

+TheWover TODO: Borrow the generator.
+Write C# loaders.
+Use to embed icons in stagers that contains payload.
+Use a stager that uses method delegate and Task to avoid importing CreateThread.

 # Basic Flow
 * Generate shellcode (meterpreter / Beacon)
 * Embed the obfuscated shellcode inside the image